binaryage/cljs-oops/readme.md

 #### Produce efficient bare-bone code in :advanced builds

-By default, all diagnostics code is elided in :advanced builds and oops produces code similar hand-written `aget` usage (without any safety-checks).
+By default, all diagnostics code is elided in :advanced builds and oops produces code similar to hand-written `aget` usage (without any safety-checks).

 You can inspect our test [compilation transcripts][10] to see what code is generated in different compiler modes.